reduxjs/redux/CONTRIBUTING.md

 When adding a new example, please adhere to the style and format of the existing examples, and try to reuse as much code as possible.
 For example, `index.html`, `server.js`, and `webpack.config.js` can typically be reused.

-#### Building and Testing the Examples
+#### Testing the Examples

-To build and test the official Redux examples, run the following:
+To test the official Redux examples, run the following:

 ```
-npm run build:examples
-npm run test:examples
+npm run examples:test
 ```

 Not all examples have tests.
 If you see an example project without tests, you are very welcome to add them in a way consistent with the examples that have tests.